Janoi Donacien: Chesterfield

 On 12 January 2025, Donacien joined League Two side Chesterfield on a short-term contract until the end of the season.
 On 25 September 2025, after spending the summer completing his injury rehabilitation at the club, he signed a new contract until the end of the season.
+On 22 May 2026, the club announced the player was being released.

+Northampton Town

+On 26 June 2026, Donacien agreed to join Northampton Town on a one-year deal following their relegation to League Two.

 International career

 Donacien received his first call-up to the Saint Lucia national team in June 2023.
 He made his debut for Saint Lucia on 16 June 2023 in a 1–3 defeat against Martinique in a 2023 CONCACAF Gold Cup qualification first preliminary round match at the DRV PNK Stadium in Fort Lauderdale, Florida.

 Style of play

 Donacien is a versatile defender, capable of playing anywhere in defense, primarily either at full-back or centre-back.
 He is known for his tackling ability, athleticism and one-v-one defending.
 In August 2022, Ipswich manager Kieran McKenna said of Donacien; "He certainly has the athleticism to get up and down the pitch and technically he’s growing and finding more belief in himself now."